 Plenty of cameras

 Samsung could try to top its Galaxy S10 models with a Galaxy Note 10 that offers not three, but four cameras on the rear.
-That would match a feature Huawei just introduced with its flagship P30 Pro phone, and that the Galaxy S10 5G has too.
+That would match the number that Huawei has on its flagship P30 Pro phone, and that the Galaxy S10 5G has too.

 It's now believed that only the Note 10 Pro will get all four cameras, while the Note 10 will have three.
 According to SamMobile, the quad-camera setup would pave the way for Samsung to offer a standard camera, a telephoto lens, like the 5x optical zoom lens Samsung is just putting into production, and an ultrawide snapper like the Galaxy S10 and Galaxy S10 Plus.
-It’s unclear what the fourth camera could be a time-of-flight sensor.
+It’s possible that the fourth camera could be a time-of-flight sensor.
 Based on the recent expansion of one of Samsung’s component manufacturers to make additional TOF sensors, it’s possible that both the Note 10 and Note 10 Pro will get this depth-sensing tech.

 However, the primary sensor might not be as powerful as we initially hoped.
-Samsung's new 64-megapixel ISOCELL sensor will not appear in the Galaxy Note 10, according to a tweet from well-known leaker Ice Universe, and was confirmed by a source speaking to Forbes, who claims that this sensor is for mid-range phones, not premium devices like the Galaxy Note series.
+Samsung's new 64-megapixel ISOCELL sensor will not appear in the Galaxy Note 10, according to a tweet from well-known leaker Ice Universe, and a source speaking to Forbes.

 In-display fingerprint sensor